tiberiuichim/prettier-plugin-typescript-imports/README.md

-# Prettier Plugin: TypeScript Imports
+# Prettier plugin: Separate Typescript imports

 A Prettier plugin (and CLI tool) to automatically format TypeScript imports by separating type imports from value imports.